 You can check on hstspreload.org if your site currently has the HSTS header.
 If so, you should set the expiration to zero first.
 If HSTS is enabled on your site, your http pages will be forced to https anyway.
 Because the per page plugin redirects SSL pages to http if the page is set to http, this will cause a loop.

-- If you have the free Really Simple SSL activated, deactivate it
+- If you have the free version of Really Simple SSL activated, deactivate it.

 - In the email you received, you will find a download link.
 Download the plugin.

 - Log in on your WordPress Dashboard and navigate to the “Plugins” page.